 Selfies at Taraw Peak El Nido

-I contacted the guys at The Couch El Nido to organise my Taraw Peak adventure one day before.
-After chatting with them over facebook, I was told to meet my guide at 4:30 am the following morning at Midtown Bakery.
+I contacted the guys at The Couch El Nido to organize my Taraw Peak adventure one day before.
+After chatting with them over Facebook, I was told to meet my guide at 4:30 am the following morning at Midtown Bakery.

-The sun rises at around 5:30 am in El Nido and the Taraw Cliff climbing takes approximately 45-minutes.
+The sun rises at around 5:30 am in El Nido and the hike takes approximately 45-minutes, one-way.